 But there are times when actors are HUGELY underpaid for major roles.
-This can be for a variety of reasons: as a favour to the filmmakers, passion for the material, or they’re just not popular enough to demand higher salaries.
-Sure, $6000 dollars seems VERY high from the middle class perspective, but for an established Hollywood actors, it’s peanuts.
-Here are actors who took a huge paycut to play major roles.
+This can be for a variety of reasons: as a favor to the filmmakers, passion for the material, or they’re just not popular enough to demand higher salaries.
+Sure, $6000 dollars seems VERY high from the middle-class perspective, but for established Hollywood actors, it’s peanuts.
+Here are actors who took a huge pay cut to play major roles.

 1. Brad Pitt (Thelma and Louise, 1991)

 Thelma and Louise was Brad Pitt‘s big break, and he finally got noticed by critics and audiences all over the world.
 However, in this big budget film directed by Ridley Scott, ol’ Brad’s cut was a measly $9000 (keep in mind that I’m writing from a mainstream Hollywood actor’s POV).
 But on the bright side, his career took off like a rocket and he has since reached for the stars.

 Fresh off starring in The Notebook (2004), Ryan Gosling decided not to make blockbuster films for the sake of it, but rather prioritize script over salary when he decided to star as a drug-addicted teacher in Ryan Fleck’s 2006 film Half Nelson, for a salary of $1000 per week.
 He later went on to be nominated for an Academy Award for the role, so something good did come out of that.

 3. Adam Levine (Begin Again, 2013)

 This was the Maroon 5 frontman’s big-screen debut, and it’s fair to say he didn’t do a bad job.